-- Indaten® for flat products, and Arcorox® for sections are weathering steels developed by ArcelorMittal.
-Weathering steels are well known as corrosion resistant steels, thanks to the addition of copper during manufacturing.
-Corrosion resistance can be improved even further by using phosphorous, except for the structural heavy plate to avoid iron phosphide (FeP3).
+- Indaten® for flat products and Arcorox® for sections are weathering steels developed by ArcelorMittal.
+Weathering steels are well known as corrosion resistant steels thanks to the addition of copper during manufacturing.
+Corrosion resistance can be improved even further by using phosphorous with the exception of the structural heavy plate to avoid iron phosphide (FeP3).

-- Granite® HDX, Granite® Storm & Solano® Nature organic coated steels own excellent corrosion resistance up to RC5 and are ideal for external usage in severe environments for components such as profiles and sandwich panels for roofing and cladding.
-They are also suitable for roofing applications such as tiles, guttering and rainwater systems.
+- Granite® HDXtreme and Granite® Storm organic coated steels have excellent corrosion resistance up to RC5 and are ideal for external usage in severe environments for components such as profiles and sandwich panels for roofing and cladding.
+They are also suitable for roofing applications such as tiles, guttering, and rainwater systems.

-ArcelorMittal Europe has an extensive experience and knowledge of developing and offering “best in class” products and solutions for corrosion resistant steels under the harshest environments.
+ArcelorMittal Europe has extensive experience and knowledge of developing and offering best in class products and solutions for corrosion resistant steels in the harshest environments.

-Corrosion is an electrochemical process, where an electrochemical cell is created consisting of an anode, which is depleted to the benefit of a cathode.
-In practice, cells are formed as soon as a lack of surface uniformity appears, creating anode and cathode areas, whereby water acts as the electrolyte.
-In these cells, the steel will corrode every time it becomes the anode, but when it is the cathode, it will remain intact.
+Corrosion is an electrochemical process where an electrochemical cell is created consisting of an anode, which is depleted to the benefit of a cathode.
+In practice, cells are formed as soon as a lack of surface uniformity appears creating anode and cathode areas whereby water acts as the electrolyte.
+In these cells, the steel will corrode each time it becomes the anode, but when it is the cathode, it will remain intact.
 Corrosion phenomena occur under the action of a corrosive medium and finally lead to erosion of the material.

 Table below: Classification of ambient conditions (ISO EN 12994-2)